Importing Records to a Subform

 - If a column has not been matched to a field, it will be highlighted in red and you need to match it manually to the respective field of the Subform.

-- Click on the column you want to match to a field and select the name of the field that corresponds to it from the 'Column Matching' list.
+- Click on the column you want to match to a field and select the name of the field that corresponds to it from the 'Column Matching' side panel.

 - You can choose to ignore a Column by selecting the "Ignore this column" option.